dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.Diagnostics/README.md

 ### HTTP Client Logs Enrichment and Redaction

-These components enable enriching and redacting HTTP Client request logs.
+These components enable enriching and redacting `HttpClient` request logs.
 They remove built-it HTTP Client logging.

 In order to use the redaction feature, you need to reference the `Microsoft.Extensions.Compliance.Redaction` package.